eduardlio/learn-js-through-web/readme.md

 Bye.

-I just hope she's Bee-ish.
+I just hope she's BEE-ish.

 They have a huge parade